dntalx/PyBear_Analysis/README.md

 Recommendations based on data:

 All three types of cities seemed to increase at the end of February and urban and rural cities increased again at the beginning of April.
-We can do more research to understand what caused these increases
+We can do more research to understand what caused these increases and see if we can run some promotions during the months where the fares take a dip.

+I would also recommend looking further into rural and suburban cities to see if the demand is being met by the number of drivers both city types have.
+If it is not met, we could incentivise more people to become riders and that could lead to lower fares, higher revenue, and better costumer satisfaction.

+Looking further into the previous point, we can also look into the ratio between the amount of active drivers and the amount of rides has any effect on revenue.
+This is especially significant in urban cities where the amount of drivers is significantly higher than the amount of rides.